thoughtspot/thoughtspot.github.io/_includes/content/set_locale.md

 The language that ThoughtSpot displays depends on the system locale.
-The default locale is US English.
+If you set your browser locale or OS locale to one of ThoughtSpot's supported locales, ThoughtSpot automatically defaults to that locale.
+If your browser locale is not one of ThoughtSpot's supported locales, ThoughtSpot defaults to US English.

 It is simple to change this locale using the **Profile** interface.

 1. Navigate to your user profile:
 * Select your user icon next to the **help** button.